brentdmiller/deepquor/readme.txt

-  qSquare - a square (where a pawn can land) on the quoridor board qDirection - a vector representing the relative movement between squares qMove   - a move (qDirection for pawn more or location of a dropped wall)
+  qSquare - a square (where a pawn can land) on the quoridor board qDirection - a vector representing the relative movement between squares qMove   - a move (qDirection for pawn more or location of a dropped wall) In addition, qtype.cpp defines a few constants that are available for use by other packages

 The larger data structures and interfaces are as follows: qPosition - qposition.[h,cpp]